 Peripheral arterial disease affects 8-12 million Americans and one in every five adults over the age of 70.
 For relief from poor circulation, fatigue, and discomfort, visit Bay Area Foot Care.
 With decades of service and the best treatments available to help you feel your best, the expert podiatrists can help.
-Bay Area Foot Care has locations in Burlingame, San Rafael, Concord, Castro Valley, Pleasanton, Oakland, Walnut Creek, Carmichael, Sacramento, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations throughout the Bay Area, California.
 Schedule a visit at your nearest location by booking online or by phone today to get started.

 Peripheral arterial disease (PAD) is a condition that causes the walls of the arteries in your legs to narrow so less blood reaches your lower legs and feet.
 This type of poor circulation is due to atherosclerosis, the buildup of cholesterol deposits along the walls of your blood vessels.

 PAD is the most common sign of atherosclerosis, although arteries throughout your body can be affected.
 When PAD affects the blood vessels in your heart, it’s called coronary artery disease or heart disease.